4d/docs/docsPostProcessed/Project/compiler.md

 ### Clear compiled code

 The **Clear compiled code** button deletes the compiled code of the project.
-When you click on it, all of the [code generated during compilation](#classic-compiler) is deleted.

-The **Restart Compiled** command of the **Run** menu is then disabled and the "Compiled Project" option is not available at startup.
+When you click on it, all of the [code generated during compilation](#classic-compiler) is deleted, the **Restart Compiled** command of the **Run** menu is disabled and the "Compiled Project" option is not available at startup.

-### Show warnings
+### Show/Hide Warnings

 Warnings are specific messages generated by the compiler when it checks the syntax.
 These messages are intended to draw your attention to statements that might lead to execution errors.
 They do not prevent compilation.

 Depending on circumstances and the programming style used, these warnings may be more or less relevant.
-You have an option for displaying or hiding the warnings in the information area of the compiler window.
+You can toggle the warnings on or off by clicking the **Show/Hide Warnings** button:

 ![](assets/en/Project/compilerWin4.png)